moseschmiedel/bachelor-thesis/text/thesis.typ

 It can be seen that the power consumption of one node is quite low.
 If we assume that the node transmits two packets per second, listens for incoming packets for #text_qty(400, "ms") and sleeps for the rest of the time, following average power consumption can be calculated. $T_"tx"$ is the time one packet needs to be transmitted.
-For all packets in the implemented system this time is approximately #text_qty(40, "ms").
+For all packets in the implemented system, this time is approximately #text_qty(40, "ms").

 $ P_"total" = P_"tx" + P_"rx" + P_"sleep" $
 $ P_"tx" = (2 dot T_"tx") / qty("1000", "ms") dot qty("135", "mW") $